 You might be diligent as far as your oral hygiene goes, but even the most frequent flosser forgets every now and again.
-Of course, you may not even think about the quality of your dental hygiene until it comes time for your scheduled dental visit.
-You'll want to put your best smile forward when you see your dentist, so whether you're a habitual brusher or you've been known to skip a session, knowing how to get your teeth clean before the dentist ensures the best checkup possible.
+You may not even think about the quality of your dental hygiene until it comes time for your scheduled dental visit.
+So, whether you're a habitual brusher or you've been known to skip a session, put your best smile forward and learn how to get your teeth clean before the dentist to ensure the best checkup possible.
 Use these techniques and your dentist and dental hygienist are sure to be impressed.

 How To Get Your Teeth Clean Before The Dentist

 Brushing your teeth is one thing, but brushing them properly gives you completely different results and clean teeth for your checkup.
 A quick once-over with your toothbrush won't cut it, so schedule a little extra time to give your smile the attention it deserves.
-According to the American Dental Association, this is the proper way to deep clean your teeth:
+Here are the steps for proper toothbrushing:

 - Squeeze a strip of toothpaste onto a soft-bristled brush.
 Avoid using hard-bristled brushes, which can be too abrasive and damage tooth enamel.